Aurenore/pcsc-project2/README.md

 # PCSC-Solving-ODE
 Project for the *Programming concepts in scientific computing* (MATH-458) course.

-This project implements different numerical methods to solve ordinary differential equations with generic non linear functions: y'(t) = f(y,t)
+This project implements different numerical methods to solve ordinary differential equations with generic non linear functions f(y,t): y'(t) = f(y,t)
 Theses methods are divided into two categories: implicit and explicit methods.
 The explicit methods implemented are: Adams Bashforth  and Runge Kutta.
 The implicit method implemented is Adams Moulton.

 All these methods return the numerical solution of the ODE.